When do I move from 121 to sell one-to-many?

 How you deliver

 Some people love working with their clients 121 and would never want to change this.
 Others, and I include myself here, graduate to more leveraged methods.
-In my case I mostly work with people through my group online programme and group mentoring programme – I do very little 121 work.
+In my case I mostly work with people through my group online programme and my low cost membership I do very little 121 work these days.

 Beware of Running before you can Walk